willemm/gitops-environment-promotion/SCENARIOS.md

 If you really want to do this, however, this is possible with a `git cherry-pick`, by searching for the commit in which the build pipeline committed the newest version.
 This should be easy if the build pipeline formats its commit message, and trivial if the build pipeline also tags the gitops-repository when committing a build version.

 After this, the normal promotion-flow will be broken, because `merge --ff` is no longer possible.
-I think this can be fixed by doing one extra step in the promotion flow, namely `git reset <source branch>; git merge --ff <source branch>`
+I think this can be fixed by changing the merge step in the promotion flow, namely `git reset --hard <source branch>` which is essentially a forced fast-forward merge.

+Note that this `reset --hard` could probably be used as default, because the desired workflow is to keep everything the same.
+However, this precludes using pull requests as a method of promotion auditing, and also papers over anybody doing out-of-order promotions, which IMO should be flagged and handled consciously.

 NB: This obviously applies to all out-of-order promotions